sk-classroom/asc-final-exam/exam-examples.md

    >Answer: B) Replicability is about using the same code and data to achieve the same results, while reproducibility is about achieving similar results with different setups

 53. A team of data scientists is working on a machine learning project and wants to ensure that their workflow is efficient and reproducible.
 Which of the following tools would be most beneficial for them to use?
-   - [ ] A) A high-erformance computing cluster
+   - [ ] A) A high-performance computing cluster
    - [ ] B) A version control system like Git
    - [ ] C) A workflow management tool
    - [ ] D) A cloud storage service
    >Answer: C) A workflow management tool like Snakemake

-55. A researcher is planning to use cross-alidation to estimate the performance of a machine learning model.
-Which of the following best describes the main advantage of using cross-alidation?
+55. A researcher is planning to use cross-validation to estimate the performance of a machine learning model.
+Which of the following best describes the main advantage of using cross-validation?
    - [ ] A) It allows the model to be trained on a larger dataset
    - [ ] B) It provides a more reliable estimate of the model's performance on unseen data
    - [ ] C) It significantly reduces the time required to train the model